 Option 1: Unofficial Transcript

-Current students with no STOPs on their account can print their unofficial transcript online through PowerCAMPUS Self-Service.
-Once you login choose GRADES from the top menu and then Unofficial Transcript.
+Current students can print their unofficial transcript online through PowerCAMPUS Self-Service.
+Once you log in, select 'Grades' from the top menu and then Unofficial Transcript.
 A button on the left will allow you to print your unofficial transcripts of all your completed classes at AUAF.
 The unofficial transcript will not print courses that are in progress.

 Unofficial transcripts can be used to check your academic progress, unofficial evaluation for graduate schools, record keeping, etc. Please note that student's with 'stops' on their account will not be able to access their unofficial transcript until they have reconciled their account and the 'stop' removed.

 This process allows you to:

-Transcripts can be ordered through email.
-Currently registered students can submit the form in person if school is open.
-The office is located in the Annex (near BICT) from 8:30am to 4:00pm.
-Instructions to make payment by wire transfer is listed below.
-Please fill out the request form in advance and email it to Student Finance at firstname.lastname@example.org before submitting the final request through email to the Office of the Registrar (email@example.com).
+Transcripts may be ordered through email or in-person during open office hours from 8:30 am to 4:00 pm.
+Instructions to make payment by wire transfer are listed below.
+Please fill out the request form provided by email@example.com.
 Payment verification will be needed before a transcript can be issued.
-Official and unofficial transcripts, when ordered through our office, cost 500 AFS each and is payable to the Student Finance office.
+Official and unofficial transcripts, when ordered through our office, cost 500 AFS each and are payable to the Student Finance office.

 The American University of Afghanistan teaches all academic undergraduate and MBA courses in English since the school opened in 2006.
 All instruction and student group activities are in English (except for the foreign language courses).